 Plastic Packaging Alternatives: Materials Made From Fish Scales

-02.27.17 // Heritage Paper
+02.27.17 // Luci Lander

 The latest in weird bioplastic materials comes from the United Kingdom, where Erik de Laurens, a Royal College of Art graduate, has created cups, eyeglasses and goggles from discarded fish scales.
 In countries such as the Philippines, Bangladesh and Cameroon, fish scales are used to make cosmetics, gelatin and collagen.
 De Laurens got his fish scales from a Brixton fishmonger, then washed, dyed and pressed the scales into various products that would otherwise be produced using petroleum-based plastic materials.